What’s The Best Polymer Clay For Sculpting?

 When “in the raw”,it has a slight stiffness to it; this is normal.
 I just start kneading it a little and within 5 minutes I am on Easy Street – just grab a few tools and go to town!

 You can also use preformed molds or wire armatures in the making of your projects easily; since the recommended oven temp is below 300 degrees there is no concern for possible hazards.
-You can store it at room temp if you have any unused product; something like a Ziplock bag will do fine for this.

 Types, Styles and Sizes